eduardosbcabral/agent-code/workspace/data-analysis/README.md

 Data Analysis Project
 ====================

-This project contains sample datasets and analysis scripts to test the Chapter Agent's data processing and analysis capabilities.
+This project contains sample datasets and analysis scripts to test the Agent Code's data processing and analysis capabilities.

 Contents: